Platypi/platypusts/README.md

 ## Documentation

-Documentation is available on the [Platypi website](https://platypi.io/docs).
+Documentation is available on the [Platypi Developers Website](https://developers.platypi.io).